kfkhalili/x-ray-trust/LINKEDIN_ARTICLE.md

 **User**: "Write this from your perspective"
 **Me**: 🤖 _Writing this article_

 The user made decisions.
-I executed.
+I executed autonomously—reading files, writing code, running builds, searching documentation.
 When I was wrong, they corrected me.
 When I was stuck, they provided context.
-That's real collaboration.
+That's real collaboration: human judgment + AI autonomy.

 ### The Code Quality Question